-“Like every other human being on this planet,” you start in measured tones, “including the man or woman who lovingly raises a family, the man or woman who worships a god in great sincerity, and the man or woman who consumes large quantities of drugs or alcohol, I try to make my own life worth living.
-And I have discovered that there are things that cost relatively little or no money that actually make me feel like my life is worth living, much more than was the case when I was merely trying to make as much money as possible and not much else.
+“Like every other human being on this planet,” you start after striking an appropriate pose, “including the man or woman who lovingly raises a family, the man or woman who worships a god in great sincerity, and the man or woman who consumes large quantities of drugs or alcohol my first priority is to try and make my own life worth living.
+I have discovered that there are things that cost relatively little money that actually make me feel like my life is worth living, much more than was the case when I was merely trying to make as much money as possible and not much else.

 “If by who I am and what I do I end up contributing to other people also being more convinced that their lives are worth living,” you add after a brief pause, “that is also good.

-“But,” you say, circling back to the start of the conversation, “unfortunately I simply do no make enough money at the current moment to contribute much to this very noble cause.”
+“But,” you say, circling back to the start of the conversation, “unfortunately I simply do not make enough money at the current moment to contribute much to this very noble cause.”